Last updated 1 September 2020

 6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities:

-The Board currently comprises three Executive and two Non-Executive Directors with an appropriate balance of sector, financial and public market skills and experience.
+The Board currently comprises two Executive and three Non-Executive Directors with an appropriate balance of sector, financial and public market skills and experience.
 The experience and knowledge of each of the Directors gives them the ability to constructively challenge the strategy and to scrutinise performance.
 The Board also has access to external advisors where necessary.
-Further details of the Board are included in the 2018 Annual Report.
+Further details of the Board are included in the Annual Report.

 Throughout their period in office the Directors are continually updated on the Group’s business environment in which it operates, corporate social responsibility matters and other changes affecting the Group by briefings and meetings with senior personnel.
 They are reminded by the Company Secretary of these duties and are also updated on changes to the legal and governance requirements of the Group, and upon themselves as Directors, on an ongoing and timely basis.